dnys-dev/gitviews/README.md

 # Licença

-a licença está no modelo MIT
+A licença está no modelo MIT